 - Protect public health and our environment,

-- Meet the needs of our growing population.
+- Meet the needs of our growing population, and

-Regina has a long history of environmental stewardship and responsible sewage treatment.
-A new plant will protect Wascana Creek and the Qu’Appelle River system.
+We owe it to Regina residents and our downstream neighbours to protect our environment.
+The City of Regina has a long history of environmental stewardship and responsible sewage treatment – the upgrade to our sewage plant will protect Wascana Creek and the Qu’Appelle River system.

-The upgrades are estimated to cost $224.3 million with a P3 model based on construction starting in 2014 and completing in 2016.
-The P3 model uses residents’ money wisely.
-It provides the best value and has been approved for $58.5 million in federal funding.
+At the high end, the upgrades are estimated to cost $224.3 million based on construction starting in 2014 and completing in 2016.
+The estimate incorporates a cost contingency of 15 per cent.
+The City is using residents’ money wisely: a Design-Build-Finance-Operate-Maintain public private partnership provides the best value and has been approved for $58.5 million in funding from the federal government.

-We will always own and control the sewage treatment plant.
-Only the City will set utility rates.
+The City will still own and control the sewage treatment plant

 The City of Regina will continue to own and control the sewage treatment plant.
 The City will set the rates for sewage treatment and hold P3 contractors responsible to meet financial and environmental standards.

 All sewage treatment staff employed by the City of Regina will be transferred to positions with the contractor selected to operate the new plant.
 Employee’s rights including salaries, seniority levels, vacation time etc. will be maintained in accordance with the terms of their collective agreement, which will be transferred to the contractor as well.
 Employees will be protected and will receive advanced training for any new technologies.
 Prior to the transfer, the City will meet with the respective Unions to discuss their member’s needs and concerns.